ravindranathw/Goldfish/Modules/Goldfish.Blocks/Readme.md

 ## Adding a block

-Blocks are easily added through the blocks repository.
+Blocks are easily added through the blocks Api.

 	using (var api = new Goldfish.Blocks.Api()) {
 		var block = new Goldfish.Blocks.Block() {